Modding Documentation for Sexting my GF

 Control when conversations happen to create realistic pacing:

-is just for the minute of the day (yeah, bad dev naming conventions haha 😅).
+forceTimeInHours to the time you want your conversation to happen.
+The passTimeInMinutes is just for the minute of the day (yeah, bad dev naming conventions haha 😅).

 Morning conversation